JahsiasWhite/AudioShape/README.md

 4. Fixup all of the addEffect, runEffect stuff.
 Do they all have to be async?
 5. Temp song is not always deleted when using custom effects.
 EX: Have speedup toggled, add any effect, there will be two temp songs.
 Each effect adds a new temp song but doesnt delete the previous
 6. What quality are the mp4s being downloaded at from youtube
+7. Queue display gets out of sync.
+8. Playing multiple songs with an effect preset will not work.
+This is when clicking the songs, it works by skipping
+9. Songs not autoplaying once they finish playing

 ## Launching

 npm run all

+## Testing

+To run the tests
+`npm test`

+To see the coverage
+`npx jest --coverage`

 #### EFFECTS TO ADD